qzq92/Some_Job_Technical_Assessment/README.md

 iii.
 0930 to 1030

-c) For individuals issued with Temp or Visitor Pass, the company wants to know the number at each office site.
+c) For individuals issued with **Temp or Visitor Pass**, the company wants to **know the number at each office** site.

 ### Section 2

-You would have received a US_Arrest_Data.zip file with 8 datasets in .csv format and 3 data dictionaries in .docx format.
+You would have received a *US_Arrest_Data.zip* file with 8 datasets in .csv format and 3 data dictionaries in .docx format.
 You may or may not use all the datasets during this assessment.

 #### Question 2.1